swiss-seismological-service/scrtdd/README.md

 * `NET.ST.LOC.CH.startime-endtime.mseed.rtdd-detected-P/S-phase-cc-xx.debug` (traces of phases automatically detected by scrtdd when the option `findMissingPhase` is enabled)

-It is also possible to inspect the waveforms of all phases contained in the catalog, not only the ones used during multi event relocation.
+It is also possible to inspect the waveforms of all phases contained in the catalog, not only the ones used during multi event relocation (which ones will be used depend on the clustering settings).
 Combine the --load-profile-wf option with --debug-wf to achieve this:

 ```
 scrtdd --debug-wf --load-profile-wf profileName